 We all know the importance that communicating with our children is directly linked to thier well-being.
 And when our kiddos are young we encourage that communication by responding and cultivating their natural curiosity by asking them questions, and the same can be done to encourage their connection with the Qur’an.
 Simple questions such as

 “Which Surah are you looking forward to learn more about?”

 “What do you think Allah is talking about in this Surah?”

 may sound simple but encourage that natural bond we want our children to have with the book of Allah.

 Learn about how others have memorised the Qur’an.

 Kids need positive role models and it’s important that we as parents expose our children to positive role models because otherwise, we fall into the danger of them seeking negative ones instead.
-Role models help provide that inspiration that we as humans need, and of course first and foremost we seek that inspiration in the Prophet, sallahu alayhi wasalam, the Prophets before him, the companions and the salaf us saalih (may Allah have mercy on them all).
+Role models help provide that inspiration that we as humans need, and of course first and foremost we seek that inspiration in the Prophet, sallahu alayhi wasalam, the companions and the salaf us saalih (may Allah have mercy on them all).
 Reading about how they memorised, their attitudes towards the Qur’an and how it transformed their lives is such an uplifting way to build and enthusiasm and zeal for the Qur’an we want our children to feel.
 And let us not stop there either.
 Learn or speak to others who perhaps like ourselves are not native Arabic speakers but still managed to memorise the words of Allah, or even people of different ages (young and old) who fulfilled their dream of becoming haafidh is also beneficial.